RRUZ/delphi-dev-shell-tools/README.md

 ---

-### Common Tasks for .pas, .dpr, .inc, .pp, .dpk, . dproj, .dfm, .fmx, .rc, .lpk, lpr, .lpi extensions ###
+### Common Tasks ###

 ![](https://dl.dropboxusercontent.com/u/12733424/Blog/DevShell/Images/common_tasks.png)

+This is a list of taks available for these file extensions .pas, .dpr, .inc, .pp, .dpk, . dproj, .dfm, .fmx, .rc, .lpk, lpr, .lpi

- * <strong>Copy File Path to the clipboard</strong>  : Copy the path of the selected file to the clipboard.
+ * _Copy File Path to the clipboard_  : Copy the path of the selected file to the clipboard.
- * <strong>Copy Full FileName to the clipboard</strong>  : Copy the full file-name (Path + Name) of the selected file to the clipboard.
+ * _Copy Full FileName to the clipboard_  : Copy the full file-name (Path + Name) of the selected file to the clipboard.
- * <strong>Copy FileName using URL format to the clipboard</strong>  : Copy the full file-name (Path + Name) of the selected file to the clipboard using the Internet Path format
+ * _Copy FileName using URL format to the clipboard_ : Copy the full file-name (Path + Name) of the selected file to the clipboard using the Internet Path format
- * <strong>Copy FileName using UNC format to the clipboard</strong>  : Copy the full file-name (Path + Name) of the selected file to the clipboard UNC format.
+ * _Copy FileName using UNC format to the clipboard_  : Copy the full file-name (Path + Name) of the selected file to the clipboard UNC format.
- * <strong>Copy file content to the clipboard</strong>  : Copy the content of the selected file to the clipboard.
+ * _Copy file content to the clipboard_  : Copy the content of the selected file to the clipboard.
- * <strong>Open In Notepad</strong>  : Open the selected file in the notepad editor.
+ * _Open In Notepad_  : Open the selected file in the notepad editor.
- * <strong>Open In Default text file editor</strong>  : Open the selected file in the default text editor installed.
+ * _Open In Default text file editor_ : Open the selected file in the default text editor installed.
- * <strong>Open In associated text editor</strong>  : Open the selected file in the associated text editor.
+ * _Open In associated text editor_  : Open the selected file in the associated text editor.
- * <strong>Open Command Line here</strong>  : Open the cmd.exe application in the folder of the selected file.
+ * _Open Command Line here_  : Open the cmd.exe application in the folder of the selected file.
- * <strong>Open Command Line here as Administrator</strong>  : Open the cmd.exe application in the folder of the selected file as Administrator.
+ * _Open Command Line here as Administrator_  : Open the cmd.exe application in the folder of the selected file as Administrator.

 ---

 ![](https://dl.dropboxusercontent.com/u/12733424/Blog/DevShell/Images/CmdRAD.png)
- * <strong>Open RAD Studio Command prompt here</strong>  : Open the RAD Studio Command prompt (of any installed Delphi version) in the folder of the selected file.
+ * _Open RAD Studio Command prompt here_  : Open the RAD Studio Command prompt (of any installed Delphi version) in the folder of the selected file.

 ---

 ![](https://dl.dropboxusercontent.com/u/12733424/Blog/DevShell/Images/pas_menu.png)
- * <strong>Open with Delphi(N)</strong>  : Open the selected file with any version of Delphi or Rad Studio installed.
+ * _Open with Delphi(N)_  : Open the selected file with any version of Delphi or Rad Studio installed.

 ---